rmsykes/bark-notes/readme.md

 ## Project Explanation:

 Purpose of project as a problem statement: <br>
-This site/application
+This site/application is for helping families track and document dog's actions.
+Actions include: walking, feeding, pooping, peeing, and medicine.

 Target end user: <br>
-My target end user is
+My target end user is families

 -------------------------------------------------------------------